MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/admin/test-migration.md

 ## Set the Unified Interface theme

 Set the Unified Interface theme for the Unified Service Desk client application after you migrate your configurations from the legacy web client to Unified Interface.
-More information: [Customize themes in Unified Service Desk](../customize-themes-in-unified-service-desk.md)<!--note from editor: Moved the cross-reference here so it doesn't disrupt the flow between the bulleted list below and the H3s that follow it.-->
+More information: [Customize themes in Unified Service Desk](../customize-themes-in-unified-service-desk.md)

 Create a **Unified Interface Settings** record with the theme as **Unified Blue**.
 More information: [Create Unified Interface Settings record](unified-interface-settings.md#create-unified-interface-settings-record)